 You are unique, ever-changing, and wonderful.
 Your meditation practice can also mirror these traits, as it is a part of you.
 But – we are also busy-minded people with packed calendars.
 I get it.
-However, even the busiest person has time for their emotional, mental, and physical healing and prevention of future dis-eases.
+However, even the busiest person has time for their emotional, mental, and physical healing and prevention of future diseases.

 Below are some different ways to meditate and how each can help you stay in a calm state.
 Yes, meditation is focusing on your breath and going inward, but it isn’t just that.
 There are endless paths to meditation, ways to heal, and techniques to train your awareness and compassion.
 Let’s also be realistic – some of us get easily distracted, our bodies get fidgety, and our ears can’t block out the noise of the world or our bodies.
 Please keep reading to find meditation techniques and tips to help you turn them into daily practice.
-In a short time, you will start to see the benefits carry into your everyday life.
+In a short time, you will start to see the benefits that carry into your everyday life.
 That being said, everyone should try all sorts of meditation practices since only positive developments will come from each.

-- Why choose a guided meditation?
+- Why choose guided meditation?
 They are like having a meditation guru speaking guiding words so that you can let your mind enter a flow state as you follow their guidance.
-You can find a guided meditation for practically anything you want to achieve.
+You can find guided meditation for practically anything you want to achieve.

 - Who should do this?
 Beginners and people who get easily distracted meditating on their own would benefit from someone guiding them.
 They can be as short or as long as you want.

 - Try it today!
 Loving Meditations are guided meditations for people on a healing journey.
-We often forget that our caregivers and support system also need some down-time.
+We often forget that our caregivers and support system also need some downtime.
 Listen to my podcast interview with the founders and click here for a free month of their premium content!

-- Why choose Insight meditation?
+- Why choose Insight Meditation?
 It is the oldest of meditation practices.
 Today, people swear by its mind-body benefits of providing a sense of awakening and security at the same time.
 It is rooted in the fact that we have the capacity to overcome our pain, impulses, and personal conflicts.

 - Who should try this?
 A person who wants to start better understanding their thought patterns to grasp why they think the way they do.
-It is also helpful for those have difficulty focusing one one thing at a time – for someone who needs something physical to focus on.
+It is also helpful for those who have difficulty focusing on one thing at a time – for someone who needs something physical to focus on.

 - Try it today!
 Find a quiet place so that you can actually hear and feel your own breath as it is the anchor of this practice.
 Then put your hand on your abdomen and focus on the rising and falling of the belly while silently counting each in-breath and out-breath.
 When a distraction enters your mind (a memory, to-do list plan, smell, etc.) enters your mind, simply note it and then shift back to focusing on just your breath.